MaoRodriguesJ/Asteroids-2.0/README.md

 # Asteroids-2.0
 A simple shooter game

-Final Project for INE5404 - UNIVERSEDADE FEDERAL DE SANTA CATARINA
+Final Project for INE5404 - UNIVERSIDADE FEDERAL DE SANTA CATARINA

 Feel free to use, edit and do whatever you want :D